 A study has suggested that people who had been in a relationship for less than six months showed reduced concentration and performance of tasks they had been given.
 This may be because the participants were so consumed by thoughts of their loved ones that it hindered their productivity.

 When we cuddle, the hormone oxytocin can be produced.
-This hormone is thought to be part of the bonding process, and the hormone appears in the ovaries, testicles and the brain.
+This hormone is thought to be part of the bonding process, and the hormone appears in the ovaries, testicles, and brain.
 Oxytocin can decrease headaches and can sometimes make the pain go away completely after 4 hours.

 It has been said that our pupils expand during heightened attention and focus, which can also happen when gazing at an object of desire.
 It’s also said that people with dilated pupils look more attractive.